This article was updated on July 20, 2018.

 Workplace safety is crucial for protecting your employees and your bottom line.
 Accidents are costly for an organization's image and finances, and unfortunately, they are rather commonplace.
-According to the Bureau of Labor Statistics, American workers suffered almost 3 million nonfatal workplace injuries and illnesses and nearly 5,000 fatal workplace injuries in 2014, the most recent year for which figures are available.
+According to the Bureau of Labor Statistics, American workers suffered almost 3 million nonfatal workplace injuries and illnesses and over 5,000 fatal workplace injuries in 2016, the most recent year for which figures are available.
 Additionally, according to insurance brokerage firm Cavignac & Associates, an average worker's compensation claim for a simple fracture can cost about $50,000, not to mention the indirect costs related to lost productivity and administrative time spent handling the claim and hiring a replacement worker.

 With those figures in mind, it should be a no-brainer for HR leadership to spend the necessary time and energy to ensure that safety protocols are in place and workers are informed about them.